Rana Mahal Ghat in Varanasi

 Impressions of Varanasi

 In Varanasi where the photographer took the portrait of the woman is also known as Benares.
 A city that has a history of more than 3,000 years, making it one of the oldest permanently inhabited cities in the world.
 Situated on the holy river Ganges, which crosses an old trading route leading from Bengal, which is today's Bangladesh to the north of India, Varanasi is bordered by two further rivers that flow into the Ganges, Varuna and Assi.
 The city owes its name to these two rivers.
 Varanasi is one of the holiest sites of the Hindus.
 It is the city of Shivas, the most important manifestation of the Divine in Hinduism.
 Shiva is the god of ecstasy and destruction, but also stands for a new beginning.
 For more than 2,500 years the pilgrim masses have flown to Varanasi to bathe in the Ganges, because the bath in the sacred river is regarded as purifying.
 But whoever dies in Varanasi is also blessed, for he breaks through the eternal cycle of birth and rebirth.
 In the narrow, winding streets of the old town, where you can quickly get lost, the visitor is overwhelmed by a huge amount of impressions as the traders, the homeless, the traffic, corpses carried to the river, between all the cows, which also leave their dung everywhere.
 The soul of the city is the Ganges, the religious, spiritual, cultural, but also economic life plays along the river.
-The riverbank is characterized by the ghats, stairways leading to the water and the shore.
-These ghats are with prayers and bathing, but there are also Burning Ghats, where the dead are burnt, and the ashes are scattered in the Ganges and they are best explored on foot.

 From the river, the view of the city is impressive.
 A boat trip on the Ganges counts the absolute "musts", at sunrise or sunset the mood is simply indescribable.
 However, the water of the Ganges should not come into contact with it because it is completely contaminated.
 The limit values for colibacteria for bathing water are exceeded by a large number, the concentration of cholera and typhoid organisms is more than questionable.
 In the evenings and at night the hustle and bustle of the Ghats is fascinating.
 For security reasons, however, you should be careful with such night walks.
 In addition, it is advisable to always carry a torch, since in Varanasi quite frequently there are power failures.
 Also along the Ganga we find most of the other sights of the city, such as the Grand Market and numerous temples, such as the Vishwanath Temple, the Durga Temple, the Tulsi Manas Temple and the Bharat Mata Temple, also known as the "Mother-India Temple" and many more Often, however, non-Hindus are not allowed to enter.
 Varanasi is also home to a number of attractions, including the historic fortifications and the Ramnagar Fort Palace on the opposite bank of the Ganges or Chunar Fort. "- You should also visit Sarnath, about ten kilometers north of Varanasi.
 Sarnath is quieter and more tranquil than Varanasi, and here, in the Hirschgarten, Buddha is said to be 560 BC, His first sermon.
 Sarnath is therefore one of the four most important pilgrimage destinations of the Buddhists", the photographer says.